New Novel June 30, 2021

 FOUR WHEELS: A 1950s teen-age saga is an effort to contribute a piece of literature which presents sports and music as contingent parts of human experience and assigns to teachers and parents the privileged and rewarding role they occupy in the lives of their young people as they come of age.

-It may also help today’s youth better understand that their grandparents and parents were once teenagers.
+The story may also help today’s youth better understand that their grandparents and parents were once teenagers.